-The 2022 amendment as shown on Exhibits B-3 and B-4 added approximately 244 acres including (1) the expansion of the Bishop/Jefferson Sub-District by 96 acres to include additional property along the Jefferson corridor connecting to the Southern Gateway Deck Park and (2) the new Clarendon/Beckley/Kiest Sub-District with approximately 148 acres in an area including the future Southern Gateway Deck Park at IH-35 between Marsalis Avenue and Ewing Avenue and generally along Clarendon Drive from Moore Street to Beckley Avenue and along Beckley Avenue from Clarendon Drive to just north of Kiest Boulevard.
-The 2022 amendment brings the total for the District to approximately 697 acres
+The 2022 amendment added approximately 244 acres including (1) the expansion of the Bishop/Jefferson Sub-District by 96 acres to include additional property along the Jefferson corridor connecting to the Southern Gateway Deck Park and (2) the new Clarendon/Beckley/Kiest Sub-District with approximately 148 acres in an area including the future Southern Gateway Deck Park at IH-35 between Marsalis Avenue and Ewing Avenue and generally along Clarendon Drive from Moore Street to Beckley Avenue and along Beckley Avenue from Clarendon Drive to just north of Kiest Boulevard.
+A 2023 amendment added 7 acres to the Bishop/Jefferson Sub-District and 11 acres to the Clarendon/Beckley/Kiest Sub-District.
+Current maps are shown on Exhibits B-3 and B-4 The 2022 amendment brought the total for the District to approximately 733 acres.